 Often, data lakes are where the data originates, but it is then promoted into a data warehouse once it’s been placed into a pipeline and processed to only extract the necessary fields that offer the most value.

 SO… DATA WAREHOUSE OR DATA LAKE?

-When it comes to data lakes and data warehouses, it’s not an either/or.
-Ideally, one should start with gathering all their data into a data lake for discovery purposes, as as it’s a cost-effective method for collecting a large quantity of varying types of data and then put some of the data into the data warehouse once it’s determined to be useful.
+When it comes to data lakes and data warehouses, it’s not an either / or.
+Ideally, one should start gathering all their data into a data lake for discovery purposes, as it’s a cost-effective method for collecting a large quantity of varying types of data, then they should put some of the data into the data warehouse once it’s determined to be useful.

-Data Lakes allows organizations to store massive amounts of all data types in a low-cost storage location, like Amazon S3 (and archived in S3 Glacier), where it can be recovered at a later date and allows the organization to avoid throwing away a potentially valuable resoource.
+Data lakes allow organizations to store massive amounts of all data types in a low-cost storage location, like Amazon S3 (and archived in S3 Glacier), where it can be recovered at a later date and allows the organization to avoid throwing away a potentially valuable resource.
 With this practice, all the data is readily available.